bradleyeckert/hermes/docs/mole.md

 ## Pairing

-Key management is outside the scope of `hermes`.
+Key management is outside the scope of `mole`.
 Pairing assumes that both ends of the communication channel have the same private keys.
 They are pre-shared.
 A pairing handshake between Alice and Bob proceeds as follows:

 - Bob sends a pairing request to Alice
 - Alice sends a random 128-bit IV to Bob